Grape varieties

 Cooler years provide yet another opportunity for pinot noir – sparkling wines.
 Pinot noir comprised one-third of our trophy winning 2015 sparkling wine and in 2017 we went further with a blend that was 80% pinot noir, the remainder being chardonnay – an exciting work in progress.

-Shiraz is a new addition to our Colmar Estate vineyard.
-This variety has an excellent reputation in the Orange Wine Region, though the wine styles vary considerably in the line with the attitude at which the grapes are grown.
-Grapes grown at lower altitudes produce wines that are fuller and richer while the fruit from higher altitude sites makes more elegant, spicy wines.
+Syrah (shiraz) has an excellent reputation in the Orange Wine Region, though the wine styles vary considerably in the line with the attitude at which the grapes are grown.
+Grapes grown at lower altitudes produce wines that are fuller and richer while the fruit from higher altitude sites makes more elegant, spicy red wines.

 Chardonnay